amine-sakka/matrixfact/README.md

 # matrixfact
-a programm to predict the student prefomance based on it s past data and other student history using matrix factorzation technique just heads up but there is a little bit of algbere involved
+A program to predict the student performance based on its past data and other student history using matrix factorization technique.
+Just a heads up, but there is a little bit of algebra involved

 ## Getting Started

 to download this project you can download it directly in the format of zip file or using the command : git clone https://github.com/amine-sakka/matrixfact.git

-you need to files to exist next to the programm semester1.csv (data of the students previsly ) toPredict.csv students data to predict where 0 present the nb to predict
+You need two files to exist next to the program semester1.csv (data of the students previously) toPredict.csv students' data to predict where 0 represent the student exam notes to predict

 ### Prerequisites